What is romance if not repeat flowering?

 The essence of Great Art at that time is intertwined with the depiction of natural beauty.
 Giorgio Vasari (1511 - 1574), an Italian Renaissance mannerist painter, art historian, architect and biographer in 1568 ('Lives of the Most Excellent Painters, Sculptors, and Architects'), posited that the quintessential aim of art is to imitate the most beautiful things in nature.
 Over three centuries later, the Victorian-era artist, art historian and critic John Ruskin (1819 - 1900) reiterated this sentiment, asserting that the primary role of art lies in fostering a profound understanding of nature.
 This traditional paradigm positions art as a conduit for expressing the inherent beauty found in the natural world, leading to an inquiry into the nature of beauty itself.

-Why is it that certain natural forms are considered as beautiful?
+Why is it that certain natural forms are considered beautiful?
 Philosophical discourse on this subject has generated significant divergence.
 Objectivist philosophers, notably Plato (c.
-428 - 423 BC - 348 - 347 BC) and Aristotle (384–322 BC) contended that beauty is an intrinsic attribute of objects akin to their size or weight.
+428 - 423 BC - 348 - 347 BC) and Aristotle (384–322 BC), contended that beauty is an intrinsic attribute of objects akin to their size or weight.
 They identified specific objective characteristics such as balance and proportion as definitive of beauty.
 Aristotle articulated this in 350 B.C., describing the chief forms of beauty as order, symmetry, and definiteness.
 From ancient times, the quest for perfect proportions has captivated thinkers and artists alike.

 Roman architect Marcus Vitruvius Pollio's (c.
 80 - 70 BC. - after c.
 15 BC.) treatise on Architecture laid out his theories of ideal proportions for both structures and human figures.
 Leonardo (di ser Piero) da Vinci (1452 - 1519) famously illustrated these ideals in his drawing Vitruvian Man, which exemplifies the harmony between human anatomy and geometric proportions.
 Conversely, the subjectivist perspective, championed by philosophers such as David Hume (David Home) (1711 - 1776), argues that beauty exists in the beholder's perception rather than as a quality inherent in objects.
 His assertion in 1757 encapsulated this view.
-Beauty is no quality in things themselves as it exists merely in the mind which contemplates them, and each mind perceives a different beauty.
+Beauty is no quality in things themselves, as it exists merely in the mind which contemplates them, and each mind perceives a different beauty.

 Subjectivist theorists considered taste a cultivated ability to discern quality in art, shaped by sociocultural factors and individual experiences.
 An idea that resonates with the educational journeys exemplified by the Grand Tours of the past.